For Northeast Florida Gardens

 Fertilize once in the spring, and again in the summer around August with a light scattering underneath the foliage of the tree in the mulched area.
 I like to use a mixture of organic Milorganite with Osmocote Plus.
 There’s no need to be exact as neither of these fertilizers will burn your trees leaves or root systems.
 Somewhere around one part Milorganite to 5 parts Osmocote, should be sufficient and about a cup spread around under the foliage of the tree for a mature tree.

-Keeping your Sunhome Nectarine free from Pests and Diseases:
+Keeping your Tropic Beauty Peach free from Pests and Diseases:

-Peach, plums, and nectarine trees will require a strcit spray regimine to keep them healthy and free from disease and insect infestations.
-Spray with a combination spray that will help control both insects and diseases, like Bonide Fruit Tree Spray every 14 days during the growing season.
+Peach, plums, and nectarine trees will require a strict spray routine to keep them healthy and free from disease and insect infestations.
+In the Northeast Florida, Jacksonville and St. Augustine Florida landscaper there are plenty of critters out there that love peach trees every bit as much as we do!
+To keep them under control, spray with a combination spray that will help control both insects and diseases.
+Try Bonide’s ” Fruit Tree Spray” every 14 days during the growing season.
 Remember to stop spraying your fruit trees a month before harvest.

-Harvest your Sunhome nectarine fruits with care, pulling the fruits can cause bruising of the flesh that will make them deteriorate faster.
-To harvest your fresh, ripe fruit by hand cup the fruits with your hand, lift or push the fruit up towards the branch slightly and twist them off.
+Harvest your Tropic Beauty Peach fruits with care, pulling the fruits can cause bruising of the flesh that will make them deteriorate faster.
+To harvest your fresh, ripe fruit by hand, cup the fruits with your hand, then lift or push the fruit up towards the branch slightly and twist them off.
 I like to use a fruit harvest basket as I allow my fruit trees to be a bit taller than recommended for hand harvesting.